 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 What we’re doing to improve accessibility

-- The University has an Inclusive Student Experience Group (ISEG) which has two key subgroups.
-One is the Disability Coordinators Group and the other is a group focusing on the institutional response to the accessibility regulations.
+- The University has an Student Equality Diversity and Inclusion Forum which has two further Groups feeding into it.
+One is the Disability Coordinators Group and the Staff Equality Diversity and Inclusion Forum.
 At all meetings, the groups are considering ways in which University accessibility may be improved.

 - Equality Impact Assessments (EIAs) are required for new policies and services and ensure a focus on the range of people expected to access that material.

-- An appropriate accessibility (AChecker) is used to check for accessibility issues on the website.
+- An appropriate accessibility (AChecker and Monsido) is used to check for accessibility issues on the website.

 - Training (synchronous and asynchronous) has been developed for all staff to ensure they are aware of the requirements and have the skills needed to update materials.

 - We are currently working with content owners to ensure PDF’s and Word documents are accessible.